DiosStrike/CEE-12770-Team5/docs/index.md

 ### **Zexi Yin**:

 My key learning revolved around the complexities of real-time acoustic data acquisition.
 Initially building an ESP32 + INMP441 system, I spent significant time debugging issues like discontinuous signals and serial bandwidth bottlenecks at high sampling rates, eventually pivoting to SD card local storage.
 To ensure our demo progressed smoothly, I engineered a stable PC-based USB microphone pipeline featuring real-time recording and waveform/spectrogram visualization.
 Resolving buffer and shape mismatch errors taught me how to effectively manage audio data structures.
 Ultimately, transitioning from offline audio to window-sliced real-time streaming was a crucial structural agreement our team reached this week.

+My key learning this phase evolved from hardware debugging to systematic model evaluation and research methodology.
+Building on the ESP32 + INMP441 sensing pipeline from earlier weeks, in Week 5 I led the experimental evaluation effort: designing and executing the cross-model transfer evaluation across 4 pretrained MIMII autoencoders, performing latent feature analysis (t-SNE, per-dimension activation, multi-class classification), and implementing the fine-tuning pipeline with LeakyReLU architectural modification.
+A critical insight was discovering that 6 of 8 bottleneck dimensions were dead due to ReLU — a finding that directly motivated the architecture change and led to AUC improving from 0.769 to 0.997.
+Through reviewing the DCASE domain shift literature, I also helped reframe the project's core narrative: we are not just doing anomaly detection, but specifically validating domain adaptation under extreme cross-hardware shift — a scenario substantially more severe than existing DCASE benchmarks.
+This experience taught me how to connect experimental findings to a broader research context and articulate what makes our work different.